Case study No. 03 · V&A Museum

 Performance issues

-The page loaded six months of events in a single request, creating server strain and slow load times.
+No. 01The page loaded six months of events in a single request, creating server strain and slow load times.

 Low visibility for exhibitions

-Flagship exhibitions and events were buried in the feed, with little visual hierarchy to distinguish them.
+No. 02Flagship exhibitions and events were buried in the feed, with little visual hierarchy to distinguish them.

 Limited navigation

-Filters and date ranges weren’t prominent enough, making it harder for users to scan or plan ahead.
+No. 03Filters and date ranges weren’t prominent enough, making it harder for users to scan or plan ahead.

 Process

-Wireframing and Exploration
+Wireframing and exploration

 I explored different layout options to solve these issues and rebalance the page hierarchy, giving exhibitions stronger visual priority while still accommodating smaller events.
+To manage scope and delivery, we divided the redesign into two phases:

 MVP

-Phase Two
+Phase two

 Phase two expanded functionality with a refreshed Featured Events component and a new calendar with date-range selection, giving users more control over planning.
-An Exclusive for Members carousel was also introduced at the bottom of the page to highlight membership benefits and drive engagement.
+An Exclusive for Members carousel was introduced at the bottom of the page to highlight membership benefits and drive engagement.

 Prototyping